 A car accident police report is going to provide valuable information regarding the accident.
 Police officers have training that allows them to assess vehicle accidents and investigate what caused the incident.
 The following information could be included in a police report:

 The police report will be valuable evidence for your case, beginning with the insurance settlement process.
 Your attorney (yes, you should certainly have an attorney to help with this) will use the police report as they negotiate a settlement with the at-fault driver’s insurance carrier.
 The police officer is deemed to be an unbiased witness who has no stake in your case.
 Therefore, the information in the report could be more persuasive than the injured party’s statements or the statements of eyewitnesses.
 The insurance adjuster for the at-fault party will be less likely to argue about their client’s liability if a police officer has determined who was at fault.
 Finally, your attorney could call the police officer as a witness in the personal injury trial if necessary to reaffirm what they said in their report.

 Even if you weren’t able to get your hands on your police report, you still have options.
-Merry Fountain, our Indianapolis personal injury attorney can help you file a lawsuit against the negligent party.
-Our car accident lawyers have years of experience and have won millions for clients.
+Merry Fountain, our Indianapolis auto accident lawyer can help you file a lawsuit against the negligent party.
+Our car accident lawyer has years of experience and has won millions for clients.
 We are available to chat 24/7 and offer no-obligation, free consultations.
 Give us a call today or fill out an online contact form.